Friday, April 3

 Go with the Flow Lactation Support Group.
 Good Samaritan Regional Medical Center, 3600 NW Samaritan Drive, Corvallis.
 1:30 – 3 pm.
 Free.
 Share concerns, ask questions, meet other parents, and discuss infant feeding topics.
 A lactation consultant will be available to weigh baby, offer support, and set up further appointments if needed.
 Visit Go with the Flow Lactation Support Group – Pollywog (pollywogfamily.org) for more info.

-Chao Chao Nao Nao, Lazarus Pearl.
+Molly Has No Neck.
 Bombs Away Café, 2527 NW Monroe Ave, Corvallis.
 8 pm.
-Cost; $10, no one turned away for lack of funds.
 Visit Bombs Away Cafe | Facebook for more info.

 Project 562: Changing the Way We See Native America.
 Corvallis Museum, 411 SW 2nd St, Corvallis.
 12 – 4:30 pm.
 The culmination of this decade-long art and storytelling endeavor, Project 562 is a peerless, sweeping, and moving love letter to Indigenous Americans, containing hundreds of stunning portraits and compelling personal narratives of contemporary Native people—all photographed in clothing, poses, and locations of their choosing.
 Their narratives touch on personal and cultural identity as well as issues of media representation, sovereignty, faith, family, the protection of sacred sites, subsistence living, traditional knowledge-keeping, land stewardship, language preservation, advocacy, education, the arts, and more.
 Visit Project 562 | Benton County Museums for more info.